 A splint is a device used for holding a part of the body stable to decrease pain and prevent further injury.

-Splints can be used for many different injuries.
+Splints can be used for different injuries.
 Any time there is a broken bone, stabilizing the area is important.

 Do not change the position of, or realign, an injured body part.
-Be careful when you place a splint to avoid causing more injuries.
+Be careful when you place a splint to avoid causing more injury.
 Be sure to pad the splint well to avoid putting extra pressure on the injured limb.

 Safety is the best way to avoid broken bones caused by falling.
-Some diseases make bones break easier, so use caution when assisting a person with fragile bones.

-Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.